Push ‘On’ for cool air. That’s it.

 You might be shocked to find out the following:

-Mark 2’s EER rating (Energy-Efficiency Rating) is only 3.54.
-The best portable air conditioners have a 10+ EER rating.
+Mark 2’s EER rating (Energy-Efficiency Rating) is 9.6.
+That’s an above-average energy-efficiency even for portable air conditioner.

-This is a major con not only of Zero Breeze but of all battery-powered air conditioners.
-Battery-powered technology just does not allow for high energy-efficiency.
-There are certain physical limitations to that and that’s just the reality of all battery-operated AC units.
+This is a major pro for Zero Breeze and all battery-powered air conditioners.
+Battery-powered technology allows for high energy-efficiency.
+There are certain physical limitations to that, and that’s just the reality of all battery-operated AC units.

 Nonetheless, it has to be said that in the world of battery-powered units, the Mark 2 has the highest energy-efficiency rating.